The Concept...

 The Net Run Rate or N.R.R. reflects both the above factors (Remember that it is positive for a victory and negative for a defeat).
 And in calculating the ICCn, instead of cumulating the NRR over an entire series, it is calculated for each individual match.

-3. Relative Ranking Of the Opponent, which is defined as (Ranking of the opponent - Ranking of India), the ranking being evaluated according to the ICC rankings available here
+3. Relative Ranking Of the Opponent, which is defined as (Ranking of the opponent - Ranking of India), the ranking being evaluated according to the ICC rankings available here.
+The absolute value of the ranking is used in actual calculations as will be explained later.

 4. Home/Away game: Whether the game was played in India or away.